Len Ford: 1956 and 1957 seasons

 Graham and many of the players that had helped propel the Browns to a series of championship game appearances retired before the 1956 season.
-The 1956 team finished 5–7 that year, its first-ever losing record.
+The 1956 team finished 5–7 that year, their first losing record.

 By 1957, there was speculation that Ford, then age 31, might not make the Browns' roster.
 Ford arrived at training camp well above his playing weight, and rookie Bob Mischak was given Ford's spot in August.
 When Mischak withdrew from the team, the spot was awarded to another rookie, Paul Wiggin.
 Ford worked to shed pounds during training camp and worked to train the young defensive players, including Wiggin and Bill Quinlan.
 Rookie running back Jim Brown recalled that Ford pulled him aside during the 1957 training camp and gave him advice on dealing with the Browns' head coach Paul Brown.
 Ford advised the rookie to keep his mouth shut and do as the coach set during practice and waiting until game day: "Run it your way in the game and hope it works, and if it does, don't say anything.
 Just make your yardage and act like it was a mistake."

 Ford was slowed for several weeks during the 1957 season by a severely bruised shoulder, but the Browns, led by Jim Brown, reached the 1957 NFL Championship Game, losing to the Lions.
 Cleveland's defense allowed the fewest points in the NFL in six of Ford's eight seasons with the team.